×

 Getting hurt at work can jeopardize your life in ways you never imagined.
 Beyond the physical pain, the stress of being unable to work places real financial pressure on your family.
 The bills don’t stop while you recover.
 Insurance companies are notorious for delaying, undervaluing, and denying claims that should be paid.
 We are here to make sure that doesn’t happen to you.

 Denver, North Carolina is a growing community situated between Charlotte and Hickory, home to nearly 3,000 residents and a thriving base of manufacturing and industrial employers.
 When a workplace injury disrupts your life in Denver or other parts of Lincoln County, you need an attorney who knows North Carolina workers’ compensation law and will fight to get you every benefit you’re owed.
 At Waple & Houk PLLC, our Denver workers’ compensation lawyers are here to help.
+Do not let the insurance company shape your claim before you have spoken to an attorney.
 Contact us today for a free consultation.

 Denver’s economy includes a significant and growing manufacturing sector, with major employers operating facilities throughout the area.
 We represent injured workers across all industries, but the following account for a significant number of the cases we handle in Denver.